morremeyer/samba/README.md

 Samba docker container.

-:warning: This is a fork of [dperson/samba](https://github.com/dperson/samba) maintained by @morremeyer.
+:warning: This is a fork of [dperson/samba](https://github.com/dperson/samba) maintained by [morremeyer](https://github.com/morremeyer).
 It has reduced functionality for exactly the use cases I need.
-You're welcome to add more functionality.
+You're welcome to add more functionality if regular maintanance of the functionality is automatable.

 # What is Samba?